cgrymala/active-directory-employee-listing/readme.txt

 * Added conditional to make sure adLDAPE class is not declared multiple times
 * Fixed PHP incompatibility issue (syntax error - line 65)
 * Fixed issue with saving options in non-network applications
+* Fixed minor bugs
+* Split widget into 2 separate widgets (one for single employees and a separate one for lists of employees)
+* Added some preset output builder values for widgets

 = 0.2.1a =